Nakajima B5N: Operational history

 B5N2 torpedo bombers normally performed a coordinated attack on enemy carriers with Aichi D3A dive bombers.
 Ideally, dive bombers would help to suppress the ship's anti-aircraft fire, which improved the chances of success for the slow-flying torpedo bombers.
-During the Battle of the Eastern Solomons, IJN tried to minimize losses to torpedo bombers and initially sent only the dive bombers to attack and cripple US carriers for the subsequent torpedo strike, this proved unsuccessful, as the torpedo bombers did not launch until the battle was over.
+During the Battle of the Eastern Solomons, the IJN tried to minimize losses to torpedo bombers and initially sent only the dive bombers to attack and cripple US carriers for the subsequent torpedo strike, this proved unsuccessful, as the torpedo bombers did not launch until the battle was over.

-The B5N served as the basis for a follow-on design, the B6N, which eventually replaced it in front-line service.
+The B5N served as the basis for a follow-on design, the B6N Tenzan, which eventually replaced it in front-line service.
 The B5N continued to fly in secondary roles, such as training, target towing, and anti-submarine warfare.
 Some of the aircraft used for this latter purpose were equipped with early radars and magnetic anomaly detectors.
 B5Ns were also used as bombers during the unsuccessful defense of the Philippines in October 1944, suffering severe losses.
 Later in the war, they were used for kamikaze attacks.